weathertopper/json-as-a-game/README.md

     - Can the playing field cause death (ie Pit of Doom, etc)?
     - How many lives?
 Would death restart the game or the level?

+  - Answering the above question, I think death should be possible, but only if levels are short enough to reset without being too big of a hassle.
+THe hero should have infinite lives.

 ### Actions

   Actions will include `left`,  `right`, `duck`,and `jump`.